Martin Lister: Collections

 Before he died in 1712, Lister donated over a thousand books and manuscripts to the Ashmolean Museum, most of which were medical and scientific works.
-In 1769 Dr. John Fothergill gifted the Ashmolean several volumes of Lister’s letters and around 40 of his notebooks, which he had bought at auction.
+In 1769 John Fothergill gifted the Ashmolean several volumes of Lister's letters and around 40 of his notebooks, which he had bought at auction.

 In 1858 the Trustees of the Museum offered a transfer of their written artefacts to the Bodleian, and in 1860 more than 3700 volumes were received by the Library.
-Lister’s books and manuscripts form almost a third of this initial collection, making him its second-most represented donor next to Elias Ashmole.
+Lister's books and manuscripts form almost a third of this initial collection, making him its second-most represented donor next to Elias Ashmole.
 His series consists of c.
 1260 volumes dating from the 16th to 18th centuries, their topics ranging through medicine, anatomy, natural philosophy, and botany, as well as into voyages and travel.